 Fund for Teachers

 Fund for Teachers awards grants to educators (up to $5,000 for individuals and $10,000 for groups) to allow them to pursue self-designed learning experiences.
-The application deadline has passed for 2017.
+The application deadline is January 30, 2020.
 Information about previous years' fellowship and the application process can be found on the Fund for Teachers website.

 Goethe Institut Transatlantic Outreach Program

-MCSS board members Scott Noet and former board member Rochelle Dyer have participated in the Transatlantic Outreach Program (TOP), a summer study tour of Germany.
+MCSS board members Scott Noet, Ashley Roth and Jessica Ellison have participated in the Transatlantic Outreach Program (TOP), a summer study tour of Germany.

 The TOP study tour of Germany was launched in 2002 to give American and Canadian educators the opportunity to experience modern Germany in person, traveling throughout the country for two weeks on a variety of tours.
 Travel, lodging and most dining expenses are covered, and participating teachers must create a lesson and deliver a workshop upon their return.

-Application deadline has passed for 2017.
+Application deadline is January 27, 2020.
 Visit the TOP website for more information.

 Colonial Williamsburg Teacher Institute